fmi/java-course/homeworks/01-mini-outlook/README.md

      * The order is not determined and the list might not be full.
 Example:
      * sender: testy@gmail.com
      * subject: Hello, MJT!
-     * recipients: pesho@gmail.com, gosho@gmail.com
+     * recipients: pesho@gmail.com, gosho@gmail.com,
      * received: 2022-12-08 14:14
      *
      * @param accountName  the recipient account
      * @param mailMetadata metadata, including the sender, all recipients, subject, and receiving time
      * @param mailContent  content of the mail
      * @throws IllegalArgumentException if any of the parameters is null, empty or blank
-     * @throws AccountNotFound          if the account does not exist
+     * @throws AccountNotFoundException if the account does not exist
-     * @throws FolderNotFound           if the folder does not exist */ void receiveMail(String accountName, String mailMetadata, String mailContent);
+     * @throws FolderNotFoundException  if the folder does not exist */ void receiveMail(String accountName, String mailMetadata, String mailContent);